-Once again returning to Canada, as the Directorate of Military Training in Ottawa, until his return overseas in September 1942.
+Once again, returning to Canada, as the Directorate of Military Training in Ottawa, until his return overseas in September 1942.
 The following month, he commanded the 13th Field Regiment, a post he held until May 1943.
-Many appointments followed, General Staff Officer on the staff of the Brigadier, Royal Artillery with attachment to 21 Army Group Mission in North Africa, attachment to the staff of the Brigadier Royal Artillery, Headquarters 8th Army for the assault on Italy.
-He was an observer to the 1st Canadian Tank Brigade in Sicily, called back to the United Kingdom to report on the operations in Sicily, observer to Headquarters 8th Army and in the same capacity to Headquarters 13 British Corps in Italy.
+Many appointments followed, General Staff Officer on the staff of the Brigadier, Royal Artillery with attachment to 21 Army Group Mission in North Africa, an extension to the staff of the Brigadier Royal Artillery, Headquarters 8th Army for the assault on Italy.
+He was an observer to the 1st Canadian Tank Brigade in Sicily, called back to the United Kingdom to report on Sicily, observer to Headquarters 8th Army and in the same capacity to Headquarters 13 British Corps in Italy.
 He was recalled to the United Kingdom in October 1943.

 On arrival in England, Brigadier Sparling commanded the Royal Artillery, 3rd Canadian Infantry Division.
 In December, he returned to Italy to assume the same appointment with the 5th Canadian Armoured Division, serving there until December 1944.
-He transferred to Headquarters 1st Canadian Corps, in Italy, and appointed Commander Corps Royal Artillery, a post he held both there and in North-West Europe until after VE Day.
+He transferred to Headquarters 1st Canadian Corps in Italy and appointed Commander Corps Royal Artillery, a post he held in North-West Europe until after VE Day.
 In June 1945, he returned to Canada to command the 6th Canadian Infantry Division Artillery, then forming for service in the Pacific Theatre.
 Following the surrender of Japan, he returned to Europe as Commander Royal Artillery, 3rd Canadian Infantry Division, Canadian Army Occupation Force in Germany.

 In May 1946, with the 3rd Division’s return to Canada, he became the District Officer Commanding, Military District Number 2, headquartered in Toronto.
 The following year on the reorganization of the Army, he assumed the appointment of Officer-in-Charge Administration at Headquarters Central Command.
 The summer of 1947 brought him command of the Western Ontario Area.
 In July, he again returned to Army Headquarters to serve as Deputy Chief of the General Staff.
 The following year, he attended the one-year course at the Imperial Defence College.
 In November the same year, he was called back to Canada, promoted to Major-General and assumed the duties of Vice-Chief of the General Staff.